-No batteries are connected to the TPS65011.
-When main power is applied, the bandgap reference, LDOs, and UVLO comparator start up.
-The RESPWRON, PWRFAIL, INT and MPU_RESET signals are held low.
-When BATT_COVER goes high (de-bounced internally by the TPS65011), indicating that the battery cover has been put in place and if VCC > UVLO, the power supplies are ramped in the sequence defined by PS_SEQ.
-RESPWRON, PWRFAIL, INT and MPU_RESET are released when the RESPWRON timer has timed out after $t{n(RESPWRON)}$ sec.
-If VCC remains valid and no OVERTEMP condition occurs, then the TPS65011 arrives in State 2: ON.
-If VCC < UVLO, the TPS65011 keeps the bandgap reference and UVLO comparator active such that when VCC>UVLO (during battery charge) the supplies are automatically activated.
+No batteries are connected to the TPS65012.
+When main power is applied, the RESPWRON, PWRFAIL, INT, and MPU_RESET signals are held low.
+When BATT_COVER goes high (de-bounced internally by the TPS65012), indicating that the battery cover has been put in place and if VCC > UVLO, the power supplies are ramped in the sequence defined by PS_SEQ.
+RESPWRON, PWRFAIL, INT, and MPU_RESET are released when the RESPWRON timer has timed out after t{n(RESPWRON)} seconds.
+If VCC remains valid and no OVERTEMP condition occurs, then the TPS65012 arrives in State 2: ON.
+The TPS65012 keeps the bandgap reference and UVLO comparator active for approximately 10 ms after BATT_COVER has been de-bounced going high.
+VCC must be greater than the UVLO threshold during this time, or else the TPS65012 proceeds to State 4: WAIT, where all supplies are powered down.